Monday, February 27, 2023

 9:30 – 10:30 am

-Get to Know You – Welcome new Colorado CEOs and regulator
+Get to Know You – Welcome New Colorado Energy Leaders

 DENVER BALLROOM